 6 of the Most Fantastic Luxury Hotels in Charleston, SC

 Some of these places are pretty cool.
 They’re also very expensive, with few exceptions.
-A lot of these luxury hotels did a fantastic job of renovating or keeping up to date the buildings in which they’re located.
+A lot of these luxury hotels did a fantastic job of renovating or keeping up to date-the buildings in which they’re located.
 They’re also successful at offering unique touches that make their accommodations memorable.
-Many of these places have swanky bars, which gives this Charleston hipster writer an opportunity to scope these places out.
+Many of these places have swanky bars, which allows this Charleston hipster writer to scope these places out.

 6. Wentworth Mansion